Winery Marketing 101: How To Increase Sales

 Another fantastic winery marketing strategy is to use winery directories and travel sites to promote your business.
 Being listed on directories can be great if you offer your winery as a venue option for weddings or other formal events.

 This opens the doors to being listed as a venue for corporate gatherings.
-Being so close to Santa Barbara may even garner your local business from the nearby hub of tech start-ups.
+Being close to Santa Barbara may even garner your local business from the nearby hub of tech start-ups.

-Any way that you can utilize your winery for more than just wine is a great way to promote your business and bring more customers through your doors.
+Additionally, utilizing your winery for more than just wine is a great way to promote your business and bring more customers through your doors.

 Winery Social Media